vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 ### How do I create a scroll view?

-In SwiftUI, if you want to create custom scrolling components, you would use the `ScrollView` class.
-Let's say that you want to display a series of `User` class instances on the screen in a vertically scrollable fashion.
+In SwiftUI, if you want to create custom scrolling components, you would use the `ScrollView` struct.
+Let's say that you want to display a series of `User` struct instances on the screen in a vertically scrollable fashion.
 Your SwiftUI implementation might look similar to this:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/scrollview_in_swiftui/scrollview_in_swiftui/ContentView.swift (ScrollViewExample)"?> -->
 ```swift